forax/pro/README.md

 # demo
-There is a small demo in the github projet [pro-demo](https://github.com/forax/pro-demo/).
+There is a small demo in the github project [pro-demo](https://github.com/forax/pro-demo/).

 # build instructions
 To compile and build pro, run